You want to clear the clutter all over your house. You might be thinking of a clean and organized home for a long time.

 You don’t want to see the books just sit on your shelf, collecting dust with nobody reading them.
 Give them away to your friends who would enjoy them.

 Declutter other shelves if you’ve got extra time.
-Make your bookshelves looking neat and more functional and you will be able to find the books that you want to read.
+Make your bookshelves look neat and more functional and you will be able to find the books that you want to read.

 9. Declutter a nightstand